Yamaha XG

-Yamaha XG (EXtended General MIDI) is an extension to the General MIDI standard, created by Yamaha.
+Yamaha XG (Extended General MIDI) is an extension to the General MIDI standard, created by Yamaha.
 It is similar in purpose to the Roland GS standard.

 Features

-Relative to General MIDI, XG gained popularity by increasing the number of available instruments from 128 to 480 (361 in some interpretations) with additional 11 drum kit sounds, and introduced a large set of standard controllers and parameters that composers could employ to achieve greater subtlety and realism in their compositions.
+Relative to General MIDI, XG gained popularity by increasing the number of available instruments from 128 to 480 with an additional 11 drum kits and introduced a large set of standard controllers and parameters that composers could employ to achieve greater subtlety and realism in their compositions.
 The XG also has a synthesizer that provides a 32/64 note polyphonic feature which is shared through the supported 16 MIDI channels.
-XG has a wide range of sounds to form such complex chords and produces a vast variety of lower synthesizer sounds to choose from.
+XG has a wide range of sounds to form such complex chords and produces a wide variety of lower synthesizer sounds to choose from.

+A subset known as "XGlite" is featured in most of Yamaha's lower-end electronic keyboard products such as the PSR/PortaTone line.
+It features a reduced set of 361 instruments (381 in some models) and greatly simplified effect parameters and controllers.

 History

 In 1994, Yamaha released the first XG-based product: Yamaha MU80 Tone Generator.
 In 1995, Yamaha released the first XG-based product for PC users, the DB50XG daughterboard, a Creative Wave Blaster competitor.